 WPC's Center for Health Care develops patient-centered solutions to reduce costs and improve the availability and quality of health care for businesses and individuals, providing the only detailed, independent critique of health care issues available in the Northwest.

-Roger Stark, MD, FACS, Health Care Policy Analyst, February, 2013
+Dr. Roger Stark, MD, FACS, WPC Health Care Policy Analyst, November, 2013

 On November 14, 2013, Dr. Roger Stark, WPC Health Care Policy Analyst, was invited to testify in Washington, D.C. before the Congressional House Energy and Commerce Health Subcommittee on the Affordable Care Act.
 Dr. Stark’s testimony follows.